Your FACE Race Terms and Definitions Rundown

 Race identity

-Throughout this document we reference identities in a variety of ways: Global majority ethnic, Minoritised, Black, Brown and POC - People of Colour.
-Our use of caps for Black and Brown is deliberate as we are relaying culture, political identity, visibility and acknowledgement of oppression.
+Throughout conversation we reference identities in a variety of ways.
+The Handbook uses Black and/or Black and minoritised.
+Our use of caps for Black is deliberate as we are relaying culture, political identity, visibility and acknowledgement of oppression.
 Conversely we use white without capitalisation.
-We recognise the word white only as a skin tone descriptor that is not linked to racial trauma.
+We recognise the word white only as a skin tone descriptor that is not linked to racial trauma or to the culture of whiteness.
 We do not use BAME.
 This description is outdated.

 Our whiteness as a knowledge deficit